justin2004/weblog/DRAFTS/1G/README.md

 > Software developers often choose an LPG language because they find it more natural and more "compatible" with their programming paradigm.

+Making a decision based on what your team is comfortable with (LPG) is about today.

+### domain modeling vs. implementation choices

+We have a finite number of choices we can make per day.

 Kurt Cagle [notes](https://www.bbntimes.com/technology/the-pros-and-cons-of-rdf-star-and-sparql-star) "That RDF is not used as much tends to come down to the fact that most developers prefer to model their domain as little as possible."

 Software developers certainly model their logical and physical schema as needed, but modeling of the conceptual schema (the domain) is given minimal attention.